 Warning – you are very likely to come across some friendly goats!

-Two of the nicest beaches in Iraklia are Karvounolakkos and Alimia, only accessible through a short boat trip on the “Anemos” boat.
+Two of the nicest beaches in Iraklia are Karvounolakkos and Alimia beach, only accessible through a short boat trip on the “Anemos” boat.

 Both of these beaches are stunning, with crystal clear water.
 Alimia, on the west side of the island, hides a secret – a German airplane from World War II lies under the surface of the sea, and the water is so clear that you can actually see it from the boat.